 Once the bait is activated, and your trap is set in the location of your choice, then it’s simply a matter of letting the horse fly trap do what it does best.
 After a while, you may need to clean out or change the horse fly trap to ensure maximum efficiency.

 Horse fly traps can replace more expensive bug zapper lamps, though horse fly traps are more tailored towards female horse flies and not so much for mosquitoes and other nuisance insects.
 Some customers that have purchased horse fly traps have claimed that their horse fly trap has captured numerous biting insects besides horse flies.
 In the end, it is a matter of determining what is the bigger nuisance around your home, and to set up traps accordingly.

-The Flies B Gone Disposable Fly Trap is a great choice for people who don’t want to spend a lot of money on something that’s effective without being bulky.
+The Flies Be Gone Outdoor Trap is a great choice for people who don’t want to spend a lot of money on something that’s effective without being bulky.
 It’s priced right and can be used around any location.
 While you do need to purchase a whole new unit each time it needs replacing, it’s a great, low-cost trap that works as advertised.

-The RESCUE!
-Non-Toxic Fly Trap is a perfectly suitable alternative to the Flies Be gone, and is much cheaper as well.
+The Rescue Disposable Fly Trap is a perfectly suitable alternative to the Flies Be gone, and is much cheaper as well.
 The disposable bag is great for catching flies and is very easy to replace.
 The only downside is the smell is terrible, but that’s what catches flies!

-Bite-Lite H-Trap Professional Fly Trap is the best on the market today, boasting powerful fly catching abilities with very little maintenance.
+While the Bite-Lite Horse Fly Trap is also among the best on the market today, boasting powerful fly catching abilities with very little maintenance.
 For the most part, customers say that it works!
 It’s a standing trap that catches flies very easily, though it’s mostly used around stables where horse flies are prone to be a huge problem.
 It’s also the most expensive on the list, which makes it less suitable for home use.